SAP-samples/event-driven-integrations-codejam/exercises/08-cloudevents-sdk/README.md

 - app.js: At the moment, the file is mostly empty.
 We are importing the CloudEvents SDK dependencies, loading some environment variables, and importing a module that is responsible for sending the CloudEvent message to a topic in SAP Integration Suite, advanced event mesh.
 This is the file that we will be working on.
 - emitter.js: This file contains the code that sends the CloudEvent message to the topic in SAP Integration Suite, advanced event mesh.
 It uses the REST API available in AEM to send a message to a topic.

 👉 Make a copy of the `.env.sample` file and name it `.env`.
 Place it in the same folder as where the `.env.sample` file resides.
-Replace the placeholder values with the credentials available in the Cluster Manager > `EU-North-Broker` > `Connect` tab > `REST` collapsible section.
+- Replace the placeholder values with the credentials available in the Cluster Manager > `EU-North-Broker` > `Connect` tab > `REST` collapsible section.
+- Replace the [your-sap-community-id] placeholder with your SAP Community ID in the topic.

 <p align = "center">
   <img alt="EU-North-Broker REST API details" src="assets/broker-details.png" width="90%"/><br/>